wbamberg/idl-reference/docs/nsIStandaloneNativeMenu.md

 user.
 It allows the platform code to update the menu and also determine
 whether the menu should even be shown.

-@return true if the menu can be shown, false if it should not be shown

 #### Returns ####